 What fans outside the U.S. should do

 Start with the official broadcaster in your country, then look for a specific statement on UHD or 4K support.
-If the broadcaster has only confirmed general streaming or television coverage, do not assume full UHD automatically.
+If the broadcaster has only confirmed general streaming or television coverage, the highest resolution may still be yet to be confirmed.

-That is the safest approach until the local platform publishes its own resolution plan.
+That is the safest assumption until the local platform publishes its own viewing plan.

 Rights and resolution are separate questions.